 Crescent Health Care is an average-sized nursing home located in Yakima, Washington.
-Featuring an overall grade of D, this is a well below average nursing home.
-If you are not happy with this facility's relatively poor overall grade, you will be pleased to know there are six other nursing homes in Yakima.
+This isn't a very good nursing home with a D overall grade.
+Sadly, this grade is right in line with the city grade in Yakima.
+If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Yakima.
+The city has just two other nursing homes.
 If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category scores.
 Inspection grades are discussed in the next section.

 Crescent Health Care